I’ve been involved in environmental activism and policy making since 2007.

 I began to work collaboratively on sustainable community development when I discovered the Transition Network in 2007.
-I joined a local transition group and we basically went from turning sustainable development ideas into projects.
+I joined a local transition group and we basically went from turning sustainable development ideas into community projects.
 Some projects succeeded while others did not.
 I learned a LOT about community development and participation through training and experience.
 I noticed that many attempts to bring projects to life are blocked by bureaucracy resulting in fatigue and withdrawal by people from participating.
 Creative, insightful, brilliant people with amazing ideas are beaten down by the system.
 I’ve done the courses and it’s really the government that gets in the way.

 I progressed from projects to analysing and attempting to shape the policy to support the projects.
-In 2009 I got involved with council boards trying to reshape policy to appreciate public participation especially in the transition context.
+In 2009 I got involved with the County Development Board trying to reshape policy to appreciate public participation especially in the transition context.
 I realised that representative democracy is a joke and that elected officials dependent upon votes are also dependent upon council staff to deliver on their pot hole promises!
 Therefore they do not rock the boat if they wish to get the jobs done that support their reelection!
 It’s a vicious cycle.

 This blog is the manifestation of a promise to publish my experience, analysis, observations, poetry and whatever else pops into my head.
 I do start out fairly bleakly based on my poetry of 2013 which merely made way for a fresher, more positive 2014.
 My first, dark, deep post.

 My daughter recently rang me out of the blue.
 She was listening to people talking about this “green wave” and voters wanting action on climate and the environment.
 She considered how trendy it is now and wanted to thank me for being at it so long, before it became trendy.
 That was a beautiful experience.
 It brings tears to my eyes when I think of it.
 They are tears of happiness at being thanked by one whose future I am fighting for but also tears of inadequacy because there is so much more that must to be done.